cschwan/sage-on-gentoo/README.rst

    <path-to-layman> is usually /var/lib/layman (this path used to be
    /usr/local/portage/layman for older version of layman).

-   Note: As of 2014-11-30 we have put -qt4 for matplotlib 1.3.x.
-This is to avoid bug#530492.
-Building Matplotlib 1.3.x against qt4 is broken and unlikely to get fixed.

    Note: For sage 6.8 we also provide a file 99sage-doc-bin that makes it easy to use pre-built html documentation.
 This is recomended for ~arch users.